ottstreamscore/ottstreamscore/INSTALL.md

 **For users running versions 1.2 or earlier.**

-If you're upgrading from before v1.3, you must first read and follow the upgrade instructions from the v1.3 release, then upgrade to v1.5.
+If you're upgrading from before v1.3, you must first upgrade to v1.3, then upgrade to v2.0.

 ### Why This Matters